HamSCI/HFRx/docs/3_build.md

 ![image](./assets/images/K3DFD-clockmod.png)
 ---
-## Assemble and Configure the DX Engineering DXE-RSEAV-1 Short Vertical Active Antenna
+## Assemble and Configure the DX Engineering DXE-RSEAV-1 Short Vertical Active Antenna  [Detailed Link](https://hamsci.github.io/HFRx/antenna/)
 1. The first task is to change the internal J2 and J3 jumper settings to disable the Bias-T power source feature.
 Move both J2 and J3 jumpers from the 1-2 position to the 2-3 position.
 Then the required 12VDC will be supplied to the type-F connector on the front of the antenna box.

 ![image](./assets/images/K3DFD-antenna.png)